goliatone/application-core/docs/guide.md

 };
 ```

-There is also the possibility of processing the contents of a configuration file after it has been merged and loaded.
-Configuration files are regular JavaScript files, which means you can build different logic into them.
+There is also the possibility of processing the contents of a configuration file **after** it has been merged and loaded.

 If you export a function named `afterSolver` it will be called after all dependencies have been resolved.
 The function will be called with the whole configuration object.